 Illness

 As health continued to deteriorate and care at home was not sufficient to remain living independently I made the incredibly difficult decision to move into full time nursing home care.
-In late April 2021 I moved into what I call my Tree House age 59.
+In late April 2021 I moved aged 59.
 I needed to do this to keep hold on the narrative of my life.

 A wish/need to find creative expression I put out a call for support and am immensely grateful for Waterford Healing Arts (WHA) recognising my need to explore this new chapter in my life.
 It came in the way of support from Artist Caroline Schofield.

-Working with Caroline in the Treehouse was for both of us a big learning experience: to understand our different arts practices as well as finding ways to work together.
+Working with Caroline in my room which I called the Treehouse (I have moved to another home July 2025) was for both of us a big learning experience: to understand our different arts practices as well as finding ways to work together.
 While I slowly accepted to ‘the use of her hands’ to create my ideas we brought many into being.
 Our connection often changed the direction of the works, as well as fine tuning them.

 My main creative objective was to use whatever materials I had available in my little room.
 From covers of notebooks, a small sweet tin, buttons, scraps of fabric, to boxes of any kind as well as previously made works, but telling the new story.
 ‘Use everything – use everything wisely – everything has significance.’
 (Ben Okri, Dangerous Love).
 Just like I did as a child.